Horatio Nelson was a famous naval commander known for his forthright style who died at the moment of victory at the Battle of Trafalgar

 1784: Nelson commanded a frigate to the West Indies to help enforce the Navigation Act against American Ships who were still trading using British privileges.
 In so doing he made enemies with local merchants and the British authorities.

-1785: Nelson visited the Island of Nevis in the West Indies during March and met Frances Nisbet.
+1785: Nelson visited the Island of Nevis in the West Indies during March and met and proposed to Frances Nisbet, the widow of a local doctor.

 1787: He returned with his new bride to Burnham Thorpe, Norfolk.
 As he was not in command of a ship he was reduced to half pay.